Cruxial0/DatasetClassifier/README.md

 **Seperate by Score:** Seperates all images by score, then by category.
 Images that would be saved to `.` will instead be saved to `./score_9`, `./score_8_up` etc.

 ## Keyboard-Centric Design
 DatasetClassifier prioritizes efficiency with a keyboard-driven interface.
-All functions have customizable keybinds, configured through the `config.yaml` file.
+All functions have customizable keybinds, configured through the provided settings interface, or by manually editing the `config.yaml` file.
 The application works with modifier layers.
 By default, all keybinds are on the middle row of the keyboard (Based on the English QWERTY layout).
 Using the ALT modifier toggles categories, while CTRL removes categories.
 Holding ALT or CTRL will highlight which buttons they affect.
+I encourage you to play around with these, as they will massively speed up your workflow.

 ### Default Keybinds
 ```yaml